arcaldwell49/Superpower/README.md

 carefully check if the plot that is generated matches your expectations.

-The general principle is that the code generates factors, indicated by the factor names you entered in the labelnames variable, (i.e., *condition* and *time*).
+The general principle is that the code generates factors, indicated by the factor names you entered in the label\_list variable, (i.e., *condition* and *time*).
 Levels are indicated by factor names and levels (e.g., control\_time1, control\_time2, control\_time3, etc).

-If your design has just one factor, just enter the means in the same order as the labelnames (see below).
+If your design has just one factor, just enter the means in the same order as the label\_list (see below).
 For more factors, note the general pattern in the example below.
 Means are entered in the following order for a 3 factors design (each with 2 levels):